This is a collaborative post by Ryan Brickley

 If you have the budget for just one thing, make it a fresh coat of paint in the room where you spend the most amount of time.
 A new coat of paint can completely transform a room, and whether you opt for a complete change of color or just a refresh of what’s already there, it will freshen your home’s look.
 If you don’t have the money for a complete repaint, focus on just the woodwork or create a feature wall to distract attention from the other parts of the room which are yet to have work done on them.

 Is the artwork lining your walls looking a little tired?
 Are the photos 10 or 20 years old?
 Give your walls some love and change up your photos and art with something a little more recent or colorful.
 If you can, maybe change the frames too and give your hallway or lounge a completely different look.
 If you are creative, why not make your own or frame some bright travel photos?

 Update fittings and fixtures

 Sometimes it’s the little things which make all the difference, and if changing your door handles from old-fashioned brass ones to fun and funky ceramic ones is all you want to do, then go ahead!
-By changing light fittings, lampshades, fans and even locks, you will be adding interest to otherwise overlooked areas of your home.
+By changing light fittings, lampshades, fans and even locks, which are vulnerable to lock-picking, you will be adding interest to otherwise overlooked areas of your home.